 - Endoscopic retrograde cholangiopancreatography (ERCP)

 A pancreatic function test may be done.
-This test measures how well the pancreas is making a hormone needed to digest food.
+This test measures how well the pancreas is making the enzymes needed to digest food.

 - Supportive care, such as drinking extra fluids or getting fluids through an IV